ADSO offer two qualifications for those working in Democratic Services: a Certificate in Democratic Services Knowledge and Diploma in Local Democracy.

 Expression of interest

-If you would like to register your interest in undertaking the Certificate, please send the following details to Karen Slade, Learning and Development Officer at South West Councils
+The next cohort of Certificate learners is likely to start in March 2018.
+If you would like to register your interest in undertaking the Certificate, please send the following details to Sue Crosland at South West Councils

 - Name and job title